hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 - `skip_region_validation` (boolean) - Set to true if you want to skip validation of the `ami_regions` configuration option.
 Default `false`.

+- `skip_register_ami` (boolean) - Set to `true` if you want to skip creation of an AMI.
+This skips snapshot and AMI creation and jumps directly to deleting the volume after provisioning.
+This may be useful if the chroot provisioning is producing an artifact other than an AMI.
+The `ami_name` setting can be omitted if this is set.
+Default `false`.

 - `snapshot_tags` (object of key/value strings) - Tags to apply to snapshot.
     They will override AMI tags if already applied to snapshot.
 This is a [template engine](/docs/templates/engine.html)